 When couples separate, a property settlement will determine who owns which assets.
-This process can be straightforward when the assets are clearly defined – such as with a house, car, or income.
-However, with assets like superannuation, the division of assets in a property settlement can become much more complicated.
+This process can be straightforward when the assets are clearly defined – such as with a house, car, or investment property.
+However, when it comes to superannuation, the division of assets in a property settlement can become much more complicated.

 Types of superannuation